WAREHOUSE EPOXY FLOORING • FLOOR COATINGS • VANCOUVER BC

 • Cleaner aisle presentation

-Built for pallet movement, carts, repetitive turning, staging pressure and regular cleaning where bare concrete stains or dusts quickly.
+Built for pallet movement, carts, repetitive turning, shipping and receiving pressure and regular cleaning where bare concrete stains or dusts quickly.

 • Better cleanability